FASE Basic Course in Forensic Anthropology - 17th - 21st September 2018 at Faculty of Medicine in Marseille (France)

 N.B: There are no automatic replies but we will send out confirmation emails every two weeks.

-One-Day Symposium 2018 - Saturday 22 September 2018 at the medical faculty in Marseille (France)
+One-Day Symposium 2018 - Saturday 22nd September 2018 at Faculty of Medicine in Marseille (France)

 The one-day Symposium provides the opportunity to share your research in the form of oral (10 min) or poster presentations.

-Abstract submission: Deadline for abstract submission: 15 August 2018
+Abstract submission: Deadline for abstract submission is 15th August 2018

 The form is available here.